rbasehewa/rbasehewa.github.io/_posts/2015-10-13-Create a Data Model.md

 ![Create Student Table](https://github.com/rbasehewa/rbasehewa.github.io/blob/master/images/image1.png?raw=true "Create Student Table")

-then open your .net project folder and in solution explorer add another new project folder name DataModel.
-In that folder you can add 2 folders. today I intended to cover for Model folder only. next tutorial I will cover on ModelFactories folder.
+		Then open your .net project folder in solution explorer and add another new project folder name DataModel.
+		In that folder you can add folder name "DataModel".
+		Today I intended to cover for Model folder only. next tutorial I will cover on ModelFactories folder.

 - #### Create a class in your project folder:

 		1. Add class name as StudentModel.
-2. Then update your entity model. (edmx file must update / hope you know to do it. if you got any exception error feel free to shout me.)
+		2. Then update your entity model. (edmx file must update / hope you know to do it. if you got any exception error feel free to shout me)
 		3. if it is done next thing you must to do open your studentModel class and add Create and Update model classes like this.

-   public class studentModel
-    {
-        public class CreateStudentModel
-        {
-            public int studentId { get; set; }
-            public string studentName { get; set; }
-            public Nullable<int> Age { get; set; }
-            public string description { get; set; }
-        }

-        public class UpdateStudentModel
-        {
-            public int studentId { get; set; }
-            public string studentName { get; set; }
-            public Nullable<int> Age { get; set; }
-            public string description { get; set; }
-        }
-    }

 ![Create and update model class](https://github.com/rbasehewa/rbasehewa.github.io/blob/master/images/image2.png?raw=true "Create and Update")

+- #### Purpose:

+		- ### When you adding these crate and update models you can pass straightly to your web method.
+		- ### you don't need to send all data.
+			- ## As an example let's think of user login example.

+			you can remove password field on your Createmodel. when it is passing, you don't required your whole bunch of data. just need what is necessary data only.

+			I will continue on this next tutorial.